kimpro82/MyEsolangPractice/Interpreter/README.md

   ![Brainfuck Interpreter Ver.
 1.0 Beta](./Images/BrainfuckInterpreter_1.0_Beta.gif)
   - Debugging Support
     - Added an On/Off button to control debugging mode
-    - Provided more monitoring items : Code Location, Loop Stack Depth, Debug mode (On/Off) and etc.
+    - Provided more monitoring items : Code Location, Loop Stack Depth, Debug mode (On/Off), Each pointer's ASCII Character
     - Gradual output and current value of each pointer during debugging
       - Leave the value of unused pointers blank to distinguish from '0'
       - Visualize the executed part of the code by highlighting it in red